Jimmy-JayJay/Jimmy-JayJay/README.md

 ## About Me

 #### I am passionate about the intersection of climate science, data analytics, and geospatial technology.
-I use data-driven tools like Python, R, and GIS software to analyze and visualize climate and environmental data that can inform policy and adaptation strategies.
-Currently, I am learning advanced data science and analytics to deepen my ability to work with environmental and climate data.
-I am also interested in the applications of machine learning and artificial inteligence in climate science studies.
+I use data-driven tools like Python, R, and GIS software (QGIS)  to analyze and visualize climate and environmental data that has the potential to inform policy and adaptation strategies.
+Currently, I am advancing my skills in data science and analytics to deepen my ability to work with environmental and climate data.
+I am also keenly interested in applying machine learning and artificial intelligence in climate science studies to develop innovative, tech-driven solutions for climate adaptation and sustainability.
 ---

 ## Skills & Tools